Gumloop Alternatives in 2026: When You Need Control, Not Just Capability

 Pre-built AI agents for inbox triage, scheduling, support.
 Template-first.

 Versus Gumloop: Different category.
 Lindy is "AI assistant that does work."
 Gumloop is "canvas where you build the work."
 If the work matches a Lindy template, Lindy is faster.
+If it doesn't, you fight the abstraction.
+We go deeper on this trade-off in Lindy alternatives in 2026.
+Who should pick Lindy: teams whose work maps cleanly onto a known agent template and who value time-to-first-value over control.

 4. Vellum